About unique product identifiers

 Use the following guidelines when submitting UPCs:

-- Variant products: For products that have different UPCs for each variant of the item, such as size or color, submit individual product listings with one UPC per item.
+- Variant products: For products that have different UPCs for each variant of the item, such as size or color, submit one UPC per item.
 Be sure to link these items together using a common ID in the 'item group id' attribute.

 - Multiple UPCs: For products which have more than one valid UPC, such as a global UPC and a UPC which is specific to a merchant or distributor, provide all applicable UPCs in the 'gtin' attribute.
 For Text/Tab-delimited format, separate multiple UPCs by a comma and space.
 For XML format, include a 'gtin' attribute at the item level for each additional UPC.

 - I sell magazine subscriptions.

 International Standard Serial Number (ISSN) values can be converted into GTIN codes.
 Learn more about converting values from the ISSN Centre's website.

 - I sell prescription or nonprescription drugs.